DHARPA-Project/kiara.documentation/docs/usage/getting_started.md

 {{ cli("kiara", "module", "list", max_height=320) }}

-## Loading data into a table
+## Importing data, and creating a table

 Tables are arguably the most used (and useful) data structures in data science and data engineering.
-They come in different forms, and some people call them spreadsheets, or dataframes.
-We won't do that, we'll call them tables.
-And when we talk about tables, we specifically talk about [Apache Arrow Tables](https://arrow.apache.org/docs/cpp/tables.html#tables), because *kiara* really likes the [Apache Arrow project](https://arrow.apache.org/docs/index.html), and thinks that there is a very high probability that it will become a de-facto standard in this space (if it isn't already).
+They come in different forms; some people call them spreadsheets, or dataframes.
+We're not that fancy, so we won't do that: we'll call them tables.
-Why Arrow tables are better than others is a topic for another time, plus, in practical terms the underlying implementation of the data structures that are used by *kiara* will be transparent to most users anyway.
+Also, when we talk about tables in *kiara*-land, we specifically talk about [Apache Arrow Tables](https://arrow.apache.org/docs/cpp/tables.html#tables), because *kiara* really likes the [Apache Arrow project](https://arrow.apache.org/docs/index.html); there is a high probability that it will become a de-facto standard in this space (if it isn't already).
+Why Arrow tables are better than others is a topic for another time, plus, in practical terms the underlying implementation of the data structures that are used by *kiara* won't matter that much to most users anyway.

 A depressingly large amount of data comes in csv files, which is why we'll use one as an example here.
 Specifically, we will use [``JournalNodes1902.csv``](https://github.com/DHARPA-Project/kiara_modules.playground/blob/develop/examples/data/journals/JournalNodes1902.csv).
 This file contains information about historical medical journals (name, type, where it was from, etc.).
 We want to convert this file into a 'proper' table structure, because that will make subsequent processing faster, and also simpler in a lot of cases.

+### Finding the right command, and how to use it

 So, after looking at the ``kiara module list`` output, it looks like the ``table.import.from_local_file`` module might be a good fit for us. *kiara* has the [``run``](../running_modules) sub-command, which is used to execute modules.
 If we only provide a module name, and not any input, this command will tell us what it expects:

-{{ cli("kiara", "run", "table.import.from_local_file") }}
+{{ cli("kiara", "run", "table.import.from_local_file", extra_env={"KIARA_DATA_STORE": "/tmp/kiara/getting_started"}) }}

 As makes obvious sense, we need to provide a ``path`` input, of type ``string``.
 The *kiara* commandline interface can take complex inputs like dicts, but fortunately this is not necessary here.
 If you ever come into a situation where you need this, check out [this section](../..//usage/#complex-inputs).

 For simple inputs like strings, all we need to do is provide the input name, followed by '=' and the value itself:

-{{ cli("kiara", "run", "table.import.from_local_file", "path=examples/data/journals/JournalNodes1902.csv", max_height=340) }}
+{{ cli("kiara", "run", "table.import.from_local_file", "path=examples/data/journals/JournalNodes1902.csv", max_height=340, extra_env={"KIARA_DATA_STORE": "/tmp/kiara/getting_started"}) }}

-Although you can't see it from the output, *kiara* actually created an Arrow Table object from the csv.
-After *kiara* finished, this output was lost, though, since we didn't do anything with it.
-In most cases, we'll want to save this object.
-Which we can do with the ``run`` command: we just need to set the ``--save`` flag.

-This will prompt *kiara* to save the output of the workflow we are running into the internal *kiara* data store, along with the values metadata and a few other bits and pieces.
-So, let's run that command from before again, but this time with the ``--save`` option.
-We'll also use `--save table=getting_started_example.table --output format=silent``, because we want to give our saved data a meaningful alias, and we are not interested to see the table content on the terminal (again):

-{{ cli("kiara", "run", "--save", "table=getting_started_example.table", "--output", "format=silent", "table.import.from_local_file", "path=examples/data/journals/JournalNodes1902.csv") }}
+As you can see from the terminal output, this produced 2 pieces of output data: `table` and `value_id`. *kiara* tries to tell us what the values of each of the fields are, and prints a preview of them on the terminal.

+### Checking the data store

 To check whether that worked, we can list all of our items in the data store, and see if the one we just created is in there:

+{{ cli("kiara", "data", "list", cache_key="1st_run_data_list", extra_env={"KIARA_DATA_STORE": "/tmp/kiara/getting_started"}) }}

+Hm.
+No?
+What to do, what to do?
+Maybe the command we just ran can '--help' us?

+{{ cli("kiara", "data", "list", "--help") }}

+Right.
+Something about aliases...
+Let's see what happens if we use this ``--all`` thing...

+{{ cli("kiara", "data", "list", "--all", cache_key="2nd_run_data_list", extra_env={"KIARA_DATA_STORE": "/tmp/kiara/getting_started"}) }}

+All right!
+It seems there is something in there after all!

+Here is what happened: we imported our table, but didn't specify the ``aliases`` input when running it.
+That means kiara didn't bother with aliases, and just imported our table without doing anything else, like assigning an alias.
+And the ``data list`` sub-command doesn't print any values that don't have an alias, by default.

+It did import our table though.
+It actually did more than that: it also imported the original csv file, along with the table that was generated from it.
+This is because *kiara* tries to keep an unbroken chain of record of every operation that is done with a dataset, in order to be able to later re-run and investigate a datasets history.
+Why this is use- (and power-)full is a discussion for another usage guide, but suffice to say: it is the reason why we see 2 items in our list.

+### Importing data, with alias

+So, let's try that again, this time with alias:

+{{ cli("kiara", "run", "table.import.from_local_file", "path=examples/data/journals/JournalNodes1902.csv", "aliases=my_first_table", cache_key="2nd_run_table_import", max_height=340, extra_env={"KIARA_DATA_STORE": "/tmp/kiara/getting_started"}) }}

+And, if everything went right, the ``data list`` command should now be a bit more friendly:

-{{ cli("kiara", "data", "list") }}
+{{ cli("kiara", "data", "list", "--all", cache_key="3rd_run_data_list", extra_env={"KIARA_DATA_STORE": "/tmp/kiara/getting_started"}) }}

-And, yay, it is!
+One thing that is interesting to note: our 2nd run didn't add a new data item with a new id, all it did as add an alias for the existing one.
+This is because *kiara* is smart enough that it can, in some cases, see that two datasets are the same, and therefor it doesn't need to store the 2nd copy seperately.
+Another thing of note: *kiara* added an ``@1`` appendix to the alias we specified.
+This is the version of this alias within the *kiara* data store, and it is done automatically, so there is always a 'fixed' name you can use to refer to a dataset.
+If you would save a different table under the same alias, *kiara* would automatically increase the version number for the new dataset.
+You can always refer to a dataset using just the alias string; if you do that, *kiara* will pick the latest version that was stored under that alias.

-We can also look at the metadata *kiara* stored for this specific item:
+Now that our table is safely imported, let's have a look at the metadata *kiara* has stored for this specific item (we could also use the id in the following command, btw):

-{{ cli("kiara", "data", "explain", "getting_started_example.table", max_height=320) }}
+{{ cli("kiara", "data", "explain", "my_first_table", max_height=320, extra_env={"KIARA_DATA_STORE": "/tmp/kiara/getting_started"}) }}

 This metadata is useful internally, because it enables *kiara* to be very selective about which parts of a dataset it actually loads into memory, if any.